Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 PICTORIAL - CHINESE HUMBLENESS LOST WITH GROWING INCOMES

 BEIJINGERS say that China's Wall Street is The Financial Street here in Beijing.
-I wanted a closer look.
-It's located at crossing of Ring-2 and the main avenue ChangAn, just 10 minutes drive towards west from TianAnMen Square.
+I went for a closer look.
+It's located at crossing of Ring-2 and the main avenue ChangAn, 10 minutes drive towards west from TianAnMen Square.

 Financial Street area is not small, my photo scouting there took four hours.

 A few times guards with hats or helmets interrupted me: No photos!
 I explained my pictures will not include people, only buildings, for Internet.
-Guards replied hao, ok.
+Guards replied hao le, ok.
 All was more friendly than serious.

 When looking these pictures remember that they are not from the West.
 At JinRong Jie I felt level of modernity was impressive.
 But since there was not much linkage to Chinese culture, everything somehow conflicted with surrounding Beijing reality.
 These buildings were competing to show power in their own funky way.